catseye/Lariat/README.md

 In addition, a simple way to pick an arbitrary name segment to prepend to it, is to look at the leftmost name segment already in the qualified name.

+So we can assume an algorithm like this is in use.
+But ultimately, any implementation which satisfies the two operations required of names (`equal` and `fresh`) is acceptable.